matsluni/aws-spi-akka-http/README.md

 and non-blocking http calls in the new [AWS Java SDK](https://github.com/aws/aws-sdk-java-v2) with [Akka HTTP](https://github.com/akka/akka-http).

-This is a prototypical implementation to explore an alternative to netty as the build-in http engine in the aws sdk.
+This is an alternative implementation to the built-in netty-based async http engine in the aws sdk.

-This library is **not production ready** and early alpha.
 Use at your own risk.
-Also, the underlying SPI is subject to change.

 ## Usage